ktomk/pipelines/README.md

 mount by using `--deploy copy`.
 This requires `docker copy` with the `-a` / `--archive` option (e.g. docker client 17.12.0-ce).

 Use `--keep` flag to keep containers after the pipeline has finished for further inspection.
+By default all containers are destroyed on successful pipeline step execution.

 Manage leftover containers with `--docker-list` showing all pipeline containers, `--docker-kill` to kill running containers